MicrosoftDocs/azure-devops-docs/docs/report/dashboards/configure-chart-work-items-widget.md

 	<img src="media/charts-chart-wit-widget-configure-dialog.png" alt="Web portal, Dashboards page, Widget catalog, Chart for work items widget, Configuration dialog" />

 5. Give the chart a title, select the flat list query on which the chart is based, and choose the chart type.
+For guidance on choosing the chart type, see [Track progress with status and trend query-based charts ](charts.md).

 	Based on your chart type, specify values for the remaining fields.
 Change a chart color simply by choosing another color from those shown.